mozman/ezdxf/docs/source/knowledgegraph.rst

 chose `Logseq`_ over `Obsidian.md`_ because it is open source and can publish the knowledge graph as a static website, static in the sense of no server-side code execution.

-his feature is important to me for hosting the content of the Knowledge Graph on the `ezdxf`` website  and cannot be achieved for free with `Obsidian.md`_.
+This feature is important to me for hosting the content of the Knowledge Graph on the `ezdxf`` website  and cannot be achieved for free with `Obsidian.md`_.

 `Logseq`_ is an `Electron`_ application that runs on all platforms, with the